DataExpert-io/data-engineer-handbook/README.md

 # The Data Engineering Handbook
 This repo has all the resources you need to become an amazing data engineer!

-Make sure to check out the [projects](projects.md) section for more hands on examples!
+Make sure to check out the [projects](projects.md) section for more hands-on examples!

 Make sure to check out the [interviews](interviews.md) section for more advice on how to pass data engineering interviews!